apoorvam1/LeetCode/Concepts/System Design/Scaling/Load Balancer.md

 - source: This selects which server to use based on a hash of the source IP i.e. your user’s IP address.
 This is one method to ensure that a user will connect to the same server.

 - Sticky Sessions: Some applications require that a user continues to connect to the same backend server.
-This persistence is achieved through sticky sessions, using the appsession parameter in the backend that requires it.
+This persistence is achieved through sticky sessions, using the app session parameter in the backend that requires it.

 **What if the load balancer is heavily loaded?**
 - Typically load balancers like HAProxy can handle 20k-60k active sessions per GB of RAM.
 If you run out of RAM, either upgrade it or build another load balancer fronted by a round-robin DNS system.